sgalzin/helm/README.md

+## sgalzin fork of Helm

+### Release 0.9.1 "rebirth"
+This fork of Helm has the following changes:

+* Compiles with JUCE v8.0.0 (using CMake on linux, for other systems mileage may vary).

+#### Motivation

+While trying to add a few things from my wishlist, I encountered difficulties compiling the plugin.
+My first step is therefore to minimally transform the code in order to compile using the current version of JUCE.
+This was achieved using CMake on Linux.
+At this point, I am a beginner at all this, so getting this to compile in the first place was a challenge, so I do not know if the Projucer or the other building systems configured in the original files still work.

+---

 ## Helm
 Helm is a free, cross-platform, polyphonic synthesizer that runs on GNU/Linux, Mac, and Windows as a standalone program and as a LV2/VST/AU/AAX plugin.
 Release is in beta so there are outstanding bugs.
 Please send any bugs found to matthewtytel@gmail.com